shoyu777/poke-typing-cli/README.md

 - `nimble build` at project root
 - use `/bin/poketyping`

 You can also use release build package from release page.
-You may need to permit this binary file after download.
+You may need to permit this binary file for execution after download.
 # Usage
 ```bash
 ./poketyping [optional-params]